BestTimesToVisit.com Logo

 nature

 Witness the majestic granite cliffs of Yosemite Valley blush with the first light of dawn.
-Find a quiet spot along the Merced River for a truly unforgettable experience.
-The air is crisp, and the valley is bathed in an ethereal glow before the crowds arrive.
-Bring a thermos of coffee for an extra special treat.
+Find a quiet spot along the Merced River for a truly unforgettable start to your day.
+Pack a thermos of coffee and a warm blanket for an extra special experience.

 activity